 How to Apply for a Non Lucrative Visa in Spain

-- Appeals of refusal: If visa or residence permit is denied, applicants may appeal for reconsideration to the same Spanish Consular Office within one month of the refusal notification.
-Applicants may also file an appeal with the High Court of Justice of Madrid within two months of receiving the notification of the refusal or dismissal of the reconsideration appeal.
+If the visa is denied, applicants will receive a written explanation.
+They can appeal by requesting reconsideration at the same Consular Office within one month or by filing an appeal with the High Court of Justice of Madrid within two months.

 Spain Non-Lucrative Visa Interview and Biometric Data